Convergence (comics): Convergence: Harley Quinn

-When Harley had encountered Pig-Iron, she hadn't actually killed him; it was Brainiac's drones who discovered him as an intruder and transported him away, leaving only a pool of oil behind.
+When Harley had encountered Pig-Iron, she had not actually killed him; it was Brainiac's drones who discovered him as an intruder and transported him away, leaving only a pool of oil behind.
 Since Captain Carrot is angry over what he believes to be the death of his friend, he is even more determined to defeat Harley, who is now on one of the park's roller-coasters.
 Angrily, he smashes her mallet, and when it gives her a splinter, she claims her blood contains acid and flicks it at him, causing him to recoil.
 He recovers in time to see that the ride is about to go off the rails.
-Worriedly, he begs her to use the teleportation abilities she claimed to have.
-However, neither of them can fly or teleport, and they crash.
+Worriedly, he begs her to use the teleportation abilities she claimed to have, but neither of them can fly or teleport, and they crash.

 Both survive, and Harley admits that she had only been joking about killing Pig-Iron.
 She offers him a carrot as a snack, and he must admit they are very good.
 Harley explains that her friend the gardener had grown them and had given her an immunity to poisons.
 Hearing this, he spits out the carrot, as Harley continues rambling on, and he begins to feel more nauseated.
 Harley has beaten him using her wits.

 Sometime later, Louie receives a visitor at his apartment where he now lives alone.
-Catwoman stands there, holding up the goldfish Harley had won at the amusement park before the battle and admits that Harley wouldn't trust anyone else with it.
+Catwoman stands there, holding up the goldfish Harley had won at the amusement park before the battle and admits that Harley would not trust anyone else with it.
 He asks about Harley, and Selina softens, explaining that Harley is still a bit too manic to be around people.
 As she leaves, he calls after her that he is not people.

 Selina reunites with Harley and Ivy, who are preparing to leave the city now that the dome is down and the heroes are back.
 As the van drives off, Louie remains behind in his apartment, staring at the goldfish, depressed; he knows that he's probably lost Harley forever.